-Despite the VertiPaq storage engine compressing the data, it is important that you only load the required data in Power BI to minimize the source data size.
+Despite the VertiPaq storage engine compressing the data, it is important that you only load the required data in Power BI to minimize the data source size.
 Because the gradual data refreshes in the report will increase the data size.
 Finally, this will directly or indirectly have an effect on the performance of reports and visualization.

-Data Reduction techniques
+12. Data Reduction Techniques

 - Remove unnecessary columns

-Microsoft recommends that you include only those columns in the model that are required for reports.
+Microsoft recommends that you include only those columns in the model that are mandatory for reports.
 Your requirements may change over time, but you should be aware that data modeling and including new columns in models is easy.

 - Remove unnecessary rows

-Microsoft recommends that you include only a few rows in the model that are required in reports.
+Microsoft recommends that you include only a few rows in the model that are mandatory in reports.
 By careful observations, you can set filters and allow only required rows in reports, which reduces the report size and also increases report performance.
 For example, you only need current year sales data for your report then instead of including all year sales data, you can filter and include only this year’s sales data rows in reports.

 - Group by and summarize